Support for Political Stress

 Be Selective About Where Your Energy Goes

 Put your energy where it will make the biggest impact and have the most meaning in your life.
 Consider the aspects of your life that contribute most to your well-being and make them a priority.
 And notice any domains of life, actions, or circumstances that leave you feeling drained.
-Pay particular attention to the difficult conversations or conflicts that might arise as the election nears.
+Pay particular attention to the difficult conversations or conflicts that might arise related to current events and complex social topics.
 Ask yourself how you can approach these from a different perspective of whether it serves you to spend your energy there at all right now.

 You can find the strength to get through any uncertain or challenging situation by letting your values lead the way.
 Here's how: